Aklilu Habte-Wold: Government factions

 His election, and the following increase of commoner "technocrats" in positions of power and influence greatly disturbed the more conservative elements in the Imperial Family, the aristocracy, and the Ethiopian Church.
 Two camps evolved at court, with Prime Minister Aklilu and his fellow non-noble "technocrats" on one side, who dominated the various ministries and the Imperial Cabinet, against the nobility who were represented by the Crown Council, and led by Ras Asrate Medhin Kassa.
 Although the Emperor forbade party politics, the two rival camps behaved as such, and maneuvered against each other rather vigorously.
 Many issues such as land reform and constitutional change were blocked largely because of this rivalry.

+In 1961, early in his first term, Aklilu submitted to the Emperor a set of reform proposals covering constitutional and judicial reform, land redistribution, and new legislation on local administration, the civil service, pensions, and employer-employee relations.
+Some of these proposals materialized during his time in office, though land reform remained blocked by aristocratic resistance.
+In 1963 he played a leading role in drafting the charter of the Organisation of African Unity and its establishment on 25 May of that year.
+At the African Heads of State summit in Cairo in August 1964, he proposed Addis Ababa as the seat of the organization's headquarters, a proposal that was accepted.

 On the other hand, Bahru Zewde is of the opinion that "Aklilu's impact on Ethiopian politics is not so easily identifiable.
 He lacked the capacity for political manipulation shown by his predecessor as tsahafe t'ezaz, Walda-Giyorgis, and his own brother, Makonnen.
 Aklilu was more of a leading functionary than a power-broker."
 Former diplomat Paul B. Henze supports this view that Aklilu was not interested in reform, but repeats Aklilu's rival Ras Asrate's opinion that "Aklilu was the primary reactionary influence on the Emperor."
 On the other hand, John Spencer, who knew Aklilu personally, described him as "a remarkably clear and logical thinker and a formidable antagonist in encounters with foreign representatives."
 Spencer further explains that Aklilu's ability was limited due, to the favoritism Emperor Haile Selassie showed him, which led to resentment and isolation from his compatriots.
 "In that isolation his power and stature declined in direct ratio to that of His Majesty," Spencer notes, concluding that with his brother Makonnen's death in the 1960 Ethiopian coup attempt, he lost a vital window into the psychological reactions and secret movements of his peers.